Visiting Matera, Italy: A quiet guide before summer crowds

 Lanfranchi Bookshop

 Set just off Via Ridola, this little bookshop is a gem.
 You’ll find everything from travel journals and Italian cookbooks to poetry and local history books.
-It’s the kind of place where you don’t feel rushed—ideal for flipping through pages in peace or picking up a thoughtful souvenir that isn’t just another postcard.
+It’s the kind of place ideal for flipping through pages in peace or picking up a thoughtful souvenir that isn’t just another postcard.

 Area 8